andrewvc/engulf/README.md

 ## Get up and running

+1. This only runs in google chrome at the moment
 1. Download the jar from the [downloads page](https://github.com/andrewvc/engulf/downloads)
 1. Run it like so `PORT=4000 java -jar engulf-VERSION.jar`
 1. Visit http://localhost:4000 in your browser to use the GUI